It is thought to occur relatively frequently (57% 1) after lung transplantation.

 It tends to worsen and peak a few days following transplantation, and then begin to resolve in most patients.
 It is typically treated with steroids and IL-2 antagonists such as daclizumab.

-Severe oedema persists in up to 15% of cases which can then result in primary graft failure.
+Severe edema persists in up to 15% of cases which can then result in primary graft failure.

 - 1. Khan SU, Salloum J, O'donovan PB et-al. Acute pulmonary edema after lung transplantation: the pulmonary reimplantation response.
 Chest.
 1999;116 (1): 187-94. doi:10.1378/chest.116.1.187 - Pubmed citation